 were smaller and it was showing its age a bit.
 The Boeing 737 MAX8 has much larger overheads and can fit a few suitcases (on their sides) in each bin.
 The cabin has 4 rows in a 2×2 configuration.
 We sat in the bulkhead (1A&B) which had decent leg room, but not more than other three rows.
 The seat pitch is listed as 39 inches (38" for MAX) and width as 21″ Similar to a US Airline’s First Class (maybe an inch or two more pitch).
 The main difference between the Aeromexico Clase Premier seats and a US Airline First Class seat is Aeromexico has a foot/leg rests that come up from the front bottom of the seat.
 The recline is the same, but still makes the seat a little more comfortable.
 The MAX did not have these same leg rests but did have a small foot rest (not adjustable) on bottom of seat in front of you (bulkhead seats did not have this footrest).
 Seats are blue leather with

 leather headrests.
 My headrest was a little wobbly and I had to pull the leg-rest up manually (controls on side of armrest).
 In addition to the overhead light, these seats also had an adjustable over the shoulder light.
 Despite the signs of aging the cabin looked still looked smart.
-The MAX are obviously new so the cabin looks very fresh and the seats are not the same as the 738's.
+The MAX's are obviously new so the cabin looks very fresh and the seats are not the same as the 738's.
 They are very similar to the new American Airlines domestic First Class seats ( https://www.patstravelreviews.com/post/american-airlines-a319-first-class-review ) & ( https://www.patstravelreviews.com/post/american-airlines-a321-first-class-review ) with a storage area under the center armrest.
 On the 738 there was a USB port and headphone jack next to the seat control and universal power plug on the front/bottom of the center armrest.
 On the MAX the power ports are in the storage area as is the remote for the entertainment system.
 The 738 we took yesterday has seat back monitors and the USB plug was under the TV screen.
 The 737’s also have a Premium Economy similar to AA, UA, and Delta call AM Plus.
 These seats in rows 6 thru 8 have a few extra inches (34″) of leg room.

 Like with the headphones on the flight to MEX some seats had blankets (sealed) on them and others didn’t (I was just happy to see blankets).
 There were plenty of additional blankets in the overhead.
 On other flights disposable headphones were at your seat and on the MAX to TIJ they had their nicer headphones in storage area.
 We were offered a pre departure drink of Orange Juice or Water.
 Outside of that and the squirt of sanitizer when we boarded, there was not much interaction with the flight attendants on the ground.

-After take off there was no sign of a flight attendant for almost 45 minutes.
+After take off there was no sign of a flight attendant for almost 45 minutes (other flights service started a few minutes after take off).
 No hot towel was distributed and no meal order was taken.
 The flight time from MEX to TIJ was 3 hours and 30 minutes and when I booked our ticket it stated that a premium meal would be served (stated snack on CUN to MEX).
 I knew from flying within the US not to expect a hot towel do to Covid-19 restrictions and on most routes meals have been reduced to snack boxes.
 But I booked this ticket six months after the pandemic hit and I assumed Aeromexico would have updated their information on the details portion when selecting a flight.
 Outside of the small pasta in the lounge we hadn’t eaten for a while and I was looking forward to trying Aeromexico’s catering.
 Unfortunately, when the flight attendant finally arrived she had the same offerings as on our flight to MEX.
 Once again she pulled back when I went for second package 🙂 You could select a drink of your choice and the flight attendant did come by a second time with what snacks were left over.
 On our second flight from MEX to TIJ on the MAX we did get a slightly upgraded meal.
 A cold sandwich in a box with a packet of nut/fruit mix.
 We were served a second beverage and snack basket prior to landing.
 I hope the nice meal we received on the B787-8 yesterday is a return to full catering and it wasn't an anomaly (I did see someone post a photo today of a nice meal from SFO to MEX on a B737).
 The meal service from Cancun to Mexico City was always the same.
 Drink and Snack Basket.

 Wi-Fi was offered through GoGo Inflight.
 The look and plan is similar to Delta.
 In fact, if you have a GoGo account with Delta you can access the Wi-Fi with AeroMexico (although just yesterday I read Delta was moving to ViaSat).
 They claim they have the fastest onboard speed with 2Ku through GoGo.
 I did not try so I can not comment on that.
 The rates are in Peso’s and by the hour or flight.
 There is a browsing rate or streaming rate.
 From MEX to TIJ it was $115 MXN for 1 hour browse ($380/flight, 190/flight CUN to MEX) and $190 MXN for stream ($535/flight).
 Unlike GoGo in the US there isn’t 1 hour of free internet with T-Mobile, although there was free messaging available that I wasn’t able to access (probably user error).
 To make things a little confusing the MAX's Wi-Fi is through ViaSat also has free messaging, but was priced in US dollars ($8/hr) There isn’t an IFE package with your own device, but all of AeroMexico’s 737’s seats (both Coach and Business) have in-seat entertainment.
 This is in contrast to their Embraer’s which do not have seatback screens, but do have IFE streaming through your own device.
 I know that some Business Class seats on the B737 have seatback screens, but on this plane the screen raises from the center armrest.
 The TV screens are not all that big and the only way to access programing is through touch screen (no hand-set).
 Surprisingly the content was mostly English speaking programming with subtitles or dubbed in Spanish.
 There are of course some Spanish speaking programs as well as a few other International Movies.
 I can not say there was a large amount of content (similar to the B787 from CUN) but again more than enough to keep you entertained on a 3 to 5 hour flight.
 Programming was the usual.
 A few recent Hollywood movies (may have more when more movies are being made) but the majority was older/classic movies.
 Also, all types of TV shows, plus music and a moving map.
 In addition to the moving map on your screen, there was another one on the TV in front of each row in Business Class.
 The MAX have very generous (13") seatback screens that have a very clear picture.
 The B737 we flew yesterday also had seatback screens.
 Both are touchscreen but have handsets if you prefer.
 All the movies I watched were uncensored.